0ld-h3ad/SoftwareAsIdeology-Summer2018/README.md

 ## Course
 **Lecture**
-1. Historical development of software (Chun)
+1. History of software (Chun)
 2. Definition of ideology (Althusser)
-3. Determinism (Zizek)
+3. Infrastructure/Superstructure (Althusser)
-4. Infrastructure/Superstructure (Althusser)
+4. Determinism (Zizek)
 5. Interface (Galloway)
 6. Software/Hardware (Kittler)
 7. Obfuscation (Galloway)
 8. Fetishism (Marx)
 9. Types of software
 10. Functionality (Galloway)
-11. My work: Personal computing and afro-pessimism
+11. [My work](https://americanartist.us/black-gooey-universe)—Personal computing and afro-pessimism

 **Activity**
 * Social Software: We will perform a group activity where we mimic software to see how ideology determines our understanding of the world.